 Have you been to Cameron Highlands yet?

 I first went when I was 12, as a school trip all the way from Singapore.
-Two weekends ago, I went back Cameron Highlands for the 3rd time in my life.
+Two weekends ago, I took another trip to Cameron Highlands for the 3rd time in my life.
 That Friday also happened to be a long weekend in Malaysia.
 I’ve never remembered Cameron Highlands to be crowded, so it caught me by surprise when we were constantly caught in traffic jams!
 Eh, I thought not many people actually go to Cameron Highlands?
 Turned out I was wrong.
-There were plenty of locals – Malaysians visiting from other states.
+There were plenty of locals as well – Malaysians visiting from other states.

-The tea plantations, rolling hills & valleys will take your breath away
+Admire breathtaking tea plantations, rolling hills & valleys

 Known for these beautiful tea valleys, Cameron Highlands has 3-4 main tea plantations.
 We drove to Cameron Valley tea plantation.
 It was so lovely there!
-The weather forecast hadn’t been too optimistic with thunderstorms predicted, so I was super glad when the weather held up – no rain!
+The weather forecast hadn’t been too optimistic with thunderstorms predicted, so I was super glad when the weather held up – it didn’t rain!

 | Follow my Instagram for more travel inspiration! |

-These are two of Boh’s plantations.
+This is Boh’s Tea Plantation.
 We came here as part of a 4-hour Mossy Forest tour!

 There are farms with strawberries which you can pick and fill up.
-For novelty’s sake!
+For novelty’s sake only, though.
 Just don’t imagine the farms will provide plenty of big, fat strawberries, because those have already picked away and sold at the markets, lol.

-Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (check ahead if you can bring them back into your own country).
+Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (if you wanna buy plants, check ahead if your country allows you to bring them in).
 There’s also a butterfly farm (I went as a kid so I don’t remember) and also a bee farm, if you’re into insects!

 Who can resist the idea of a lavender garden?!?
 Since I haven’t been able to get to Hokkaido yet, a lavender farm at Cameron Highlands will suffice for now.
 My eyes lit up in excitement when our Ipoh friends suggested Cameron Lavender to us.

 After visiting though, if you ask me, the existence of this attraction is totally tourist-driven.
 The lavender section is in fact, a very small section near the entrance.
 The other areas feature different flowers, which serves as a pretty backdrop for photos.
-Visiting it once is enough.
+Visiting this place once in your life will be more than enough.

 This road is right in front of Lavender Garden — filled with cars and tour buses!